CMSgov/beneficiary-fhir-data/insights/terraform/projects/bb2/services/analytics/modules/lambda/update_athena_metric_tables/README.md

   - Utility to ALTER a TARGET table with schema changes from a SOURCE table (using the column differences).
   - After developing new metrics, this utility is used to alter (add new columns) to the main tables used by QuickSight.
+  - NOTE: There is a bug with using this to alter the table when adding a `boolean` field.
+See the backlog Jira story [BB2-3133](https://jira.cms.gov/browse/BB2-3133) for more details and upcoming fix.
 - `test_lambda_function_local.py`:
   - Utility to test the `lambda_handler()` in `lambda_function.py` in local development.